-Principle 12: Climate change can impact the burial sites, cemeteries, and associated cultural practices significant to Indian Tribes, NHOs, and other groups of people.
-To the extent feasible, climate plans should support the advanced identification and protection of these locations.
+Principle 12: Climate change can impact the burial sites, sacred sites, cemeteries, and associated cultural practices significant to Indian Tribes, NHOs, and other groups of people.
+Climate plans should be developed in consultation and should include mechanisms to support the advanced identification and protection or treatment of these locations.